Agentic Workflows: Orchestrating AI Agents for Complex Tasks

 1. Anatomy of an Agentic Workflow

-4. Review – Critic agents or automated tests validate outputs against success criteria.
+4. Review – Critic agents validate outputs.

 2. Why Agentic Workflows Matter Now?